wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 	; Copy the library in the un-orchestrator folder
 	$ cp [nffg]/virtualizer3.pyc [un-orchestrator]/orchestrator/node_resource_manager/virtualizer

+Finally, remember to select the proper `cmake` option when compiling the `un-orchestrator`.

 ## Compile the un-orchestrator

 We are now ready to compile the un-orchestrator.